19hours/sg-statutes/Acts/Banishment Act.md

 (3) The Minister may by an expulsion order impose such conditions as he may think fit as to the residence, occupation or conduct or police supervision or otherwise of the person against whom the order is made which shall be observed by the person so long as he remains in Singapore.

-(4) A copy of the expulsion order shall be served on the person against whom it is made by a police officer not below the rank of sergeant, or by any other person authorised by the Minister to serve the order and shall be served personally on that person in the same manner as a summons is required to be served under section 43 of the Criminal Procedure Code [Cap.
-68]; and the officer or person serving that copy shall notify the person against whom it is made that he may at any time within 14 days of the service apply to the High Court for an order that the expulsion order be set aside on the ground that he is a citizen of Singapore or an exempted person.
+(4) A copy of the expulsion order shall be served on the person against whom it is made by a police officer not below the rank of sergeant, or by any other person authorised by the Minister to serve the order and shall be served personally on that person in the same manner as a summons is required to be served under section 116 of the Criminal Procedure Code 2010; and the officer or person serving that copy shall notify the person against whom it is made that he may at any time within 14 days of the service apply to the High Court for an order that the expulsion order be set aside on the ground that he is a citizen of Singapore or an exempted person.

 [21/73]

+[15/2010 wef 02/01/2011]

 (5) A person against whom an expulsion order has been made shall on or before a date specified by the Minister in the order execute a bond with sureties to the satisfaction of the Minister for due compliance with the terms of the expulsion order and for such amount and subject to such conditions as the Minister may think fit to specify.